I’m both excited and relieved to announce that my first iPhone app has been approved and is now available in the App Store.

 The basic premise behind cubism is to represent the subject from a range of viewpoints in a 2 dimensional painting.
 The subject is fragmented and reassembled to provide an abstract 3D form.
 Aesthetics employed by masters such as Pablo Picasso and Georges Braque have been studied and recreated in this painting tool.
 I’ve particularly attempted to recreate the style of the Analytical Cubism movement which was developed between 1908-1912.

 Fracture was built using openFrameworks.
 Several members of the OF community, including Memo Akten and Zach Gage collaborated to write the ofxiPhone addon and a wide range of wrapper libraries.
-This allows OF users to build iPhone and iPad apps without having to learn (much) Objective-C, which, from my experience, it a complete pain in the balls.
-It was great to able to use my existing skillset and jump straight into iOS development.
+This allows OF users to build iPhone and iPad apps without having to learn (much) Objective-C. It was great to able to use my existing skillset and jump straight into iOS development.

 So install it, have a go and please email your best paintings to fracture [at] augmatic.co.uk to be featured in the Fracture Gallery.
 And if you like it, don’t forget to comment.